 Analysis of the Process

 What happens if you complete the exercise above and only have two lists?
 What happens if you can think of nothing that would allow you to see the third perspective?
 Well, you have some work to do.
-We definitely recommend conducting research using sources from outside your paradigm.
-In fact, if your belief system has a “banned” book or subject list, then that’s the place to start.
+We recommend conducting research using sources from outside your paradigm.
+If your belief system has a “banned” book or subject list, then that’s the place to start.
 You’ll need to challenge your current boundaries of thinking.

 Dualism is Defining Your World in Black and White.
 It’s a skewed philosophy that results in a skewed worldview.
 If you are living the life of the lion or the deer we hope you find your way out.